In this brief post I take a look at self awareness and emotional intelligence.

 Comprehension often depends on prior expectations of what we want to see.
 Most likely you see the letter ‘B’ in the image.
 That’s because your expectations were set at the top of the page.

-When people are told you are lazy and see you chatting by a water cooler they will perceive you as lazy.
-You need to change the way people view you.
+When people are told they are lazy and are seen chatting by a water cooler they will inevitably be perceived lazy.
+So, change the way people view you.

 It takes 20 years to build a reputation and five minutes to ruin it.
 If you think about that, you’ll do things differently. – Warren Buffet

-Above all, self-awareness means we make sure there is harmony between what we say and do.
+Above all, self awareness means we make sure there is harmony between what we say and do.
 Let your deeds match your words and be aware of the effect you have on others.
 Develop your emotional intelligence and understand your personality.